ansellum/sshell/REPORT.md

 There was a plan to consolidate certain data types in a "Command Line" struct,
 which would've helped organize properties of the **entire command line**.
 Due to
 time constraints, this feature was not implemented in the final release.

+## Implementation
+The implementation of this program follows X distinct steps:

+1. Parse the user input using a command struct for organization
+2. Check for errors and special exceptions
+3. Execute user input

 # Program Flow (Functions)